-- (5) This column represents cumulative Company total stockholder return (TSR).
-TSR is calculated by dividing the sum of the cumulative amount of dividends for each measurement period (2020, 2020-2021 and 2020-2022), assuming dividend reinvestment, and the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period. - (6) This column represents cumulative peer group TSR computed in accordance with Note 5.
-The peer group used for this purpose is the following published industry index: the Russell 1000 index. - (7) This column represents the amount of net income reflected in the Company's audited financial statements for the applicable year - (8) We determined Revenue to be the most important financial performance measure used to link Company performance to Compensation Actually Paid to our PEO and Non-PEO NEOs in 2022.
-This performance measure may not have been the most important financial performance measure for years 2021 and 2020 and we may determine a different financial performance measure to be the most important financial performance measure in future years.
+- 5 Company total stockholder return (TSR) is calculated by dividing the sum of the cumulative amount of dividends for each measurement period (2020, 2020-2021, 2020-2022 and 2020-2023), assuming dividend reinvestment, and the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period. - This column represents cumulative peer group TSR computed in accordance with Note 5.
+The peer group used for this purpose is the following published industry index: the Russell 1000 index. - 7 This column represents the amount of net income reflected in the Company's audited financial statements for the applicable year - 8 We determined Revenue to be the most important financial performance measure used to link Company performance to Compensation Actually Paid to our PEO and Non-PEO NEOs in 2023.
+This performance measure may not have been the most important financial performance measure for years 2022, 2021 or 2020, and we may determine a different financial performance measure to be the most important financial performance measure in future years.